mbernste/cancer-single-cell-biomarker/README.md

 These analyses are all automated using a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline.

-A screenshot of the CHARTS homepage:
+A screenshot of the CHARTS Shiny application:

 ![screenshot](https://github.com/mbernste/cancer-single-cell-biomarker/blob/master/img/screenshot.png)